YunHsiao/Crysknife/README.md

 * The global section applies the rule to all subdirectories inside `SourcePatch` folder, while custom sections with relative file/directory paths can be used to limit the effective scope of the rules.
 * Multiple subdirectories can be specified within one section title, separated with `|`.
 Scoped rules will apply to all subdirectories.
-* If multiple sections affect the same file, the latter (in declaration order) will always overrule the former.
+* If multiple sections affect the same file, the inner (path) section will automatically extends from the outer section.
 * The variables section declares custom variables that can be referenced with `${VariableName}` in any value.
 * Any value can be preceded by `!` to indicate a reverse predicate (satisfies if condition is not met).